 Councillor Jean Stretton's responds to today’s report from the Joseph Rowntree Foundation and The University of Manchester’s Inclusive Growth Analysis Unit

 Responding to today’s report from the Joseph Rowntree Foundation and The University of Manchester’s Inclusive Growth Analysis Unit, GMCA Lead member for Fairness, Equalities and Cohesion, Councillor Jean Stretton said: “The inclusive growth agenda is a key part of my new portfolio and I welcome this important report.”

 “There are real positives for Greater Manchester in there but we understand there are big challenges we must tackle to improve life for people in every part of our city-region.

 “Greater Manchester’s economy is growing and there are new jobs and opportunities for people in GM.
-However it is clear that not all of residents in all areas are benefitting equally from these.
+However it is clear that not all of residents in all areas are benefiting equally from these.

 “Everyone who lives and works in GM must be able to benefit from our growing economy and transformed local services.

 “The new Mayor will have substantial powers and budgets and one of their key priorities has to be identifying how to work with partners and government to identify specific and practical steps to ensure we include more people in the benefits of prosperity.